Enter your sustainability report, social good campaigns, community/nonprofit partnerships and more for some well-deserved recognition.

-All entries must be submitted by October 13, 2017.
-Finalists will be notified in January 2018 and honored during a luncheon in March 2018 in D.C.
+All entries must be submitted by October 20, 2017.
+Finalists will be notified in January 2018 and honored during a luncheon on March 20, 2018 in D.C.

 The PR News CSR Awards are open to all agency, corporation, nonprofit/association, and government organizations.
 To be eligible, the campaigns or PR initiatives you are highlighting must have taken place (either in part or in full) between September 1, 2016, and October 31, 2017.
 Some of the work must have occurred during this time, but it's not necessary for it to be completed during the eligibility period.